humblecoder00/angular-ngrx-recipe-book-app/README.md

 ### Extended additions list:

--   Better environment secret management via custom Webpack config with the help of `"dotenv"`, `"@angular-builders/custom-webpack"` and `"@angular-builders/dev-server"` npm packages.
+-   Environment variable management via custom Webpack config with the help of `"dotenv"`, `"@angular-builders/custom-webpack"` and `"@angular-builders/dev-server"` npm packages.
 -   `"_redirects"` config for Netlify deployment.
 -   More extensions in progress.